berdfandrade/las_vegas/README.md

 Design: A well thought out API and UI components that can be communicated with others.
 Correctness: does the solution perform in sensible, thought-out ways?
 Maintainability: is the code written in a clean, maintainable way?
-BONUD - Testing: was the system adequately tested?
+BONUS - Testing: was the system adequately tested?
 CodeSubmit
 Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
 After you have pushed your code, you may submit the assignment on the assignment page.